OpenNMT/nmt-wizard/README.md

 }
 ```

 where `variables` is a list of possible options for the service.
-The structure of these options is specific to each service.
-These options are transformed into simple key/LIST,FIELDS by the `describe` route to enable simple and generic UI selection of multiple variants.
+The structure of some of these options is specific to each service.
+Common options are described below.

 Template files are provided in `config/templates` and can be used as a basis for configuring services.